-For a truly strategic procurement process, the entire organisation must be involved.
-All departments throughout a company must make an effort to work together for the betterment of the organisation as a whole.
+For a truly strategic procurement process, the entire organization must be involved.
+All departments throughout a company must make an effort to work together for the betterment of the organization as a whole.
 A strategic procurement team is crucial when it comes to setting the overall direction for procurement aligned with your company’s business strategy.

-Your company’s procurement strategy is one of the most important tools to help maximise the value contribution.
-It serves as a guide for your organisation and should be updated annually to ensure it remains an alignment with your overall business strategy.
+Your company’s procurement strategy is one of the most important tools to help maximize the value contribution.
+It serves as a guide for your organization and should be updated annually to ensure it remains an alignment with your overall business strategy.

 “Typically, your procurement strategy depends on multiple factors including your available budget, the purchase timeline, possible risks, total cost of ownership and more.
 Often, these strategies focus on options such as reducing costs and mitigating risks.”